fferflo/einx/docs/source/gettingstarted/neuralnetworks.rst

 Layers
 ------

 einx provides the layer types ``einn.{Linear|Norm|Dropout}`` that are implemented as outlined above.
-In all cases, the constructor accepts Einstein expressions that describe the desired operation and optionally ``**parameters`` providing additional constraints to the expression solver.

-The abstractions can be used to implement a wide variety of different layers:
+**einn.Norm** implements a normalization layer with optional exponential moving average (EMA) over the computed statistics.
+The first parameter is an Einstein expression for the axes along which the statistics for normalization are computed.
+The second parameter is an Einstein expression for the axes corresponding to the bias and scale terms, and defaults to ``b... [c]``.
+The different sub-steps can be toggled by passing ``True`` or ``False`` for the ``mean``, ``variance``, ``scale`` and ``bias`` parameters.
+The EMA is used only if
+``decay_rate`` is passed.
+Additional parameters can be specified as constraints for the Einstein expression.

+A variety of normalization layers can be implemented using this abstraction:

 ..  code::